by Howard Campbell

 Sean Paul goes for his second Grammy, having won the category in 2004 with Dutty Rock.
 It is the first solo call for Gramps Morgan who tasted Grammy success in 2016 with Strictly Roots as a member of Morgan Heritage.

 SOJA, from Arlington, Virginia was considered a strong contender in 2016 but their album, Amid The Noise And Haste, lost out to Ziggy Marley’s self-titled set.
+The most famous people from Jamaican are attending.

 Royal is Jesse Royal’s second album.
 Like his first, Lily of da Valley, it is released by New York independent company, Easy Star Records.